Jon Morgan

 When using a DBA, it is essential to comply with local, state, and federal regulations regarding fictitious name registrations.
 Each jurisdiction may have specific requirements and procedures for registering and using a DBA.

-In most cases, the LLC must prominently display its actual legal name on all official documents, contracts, and communications, along with the DBA.
+According to my experience, in most cases, the LLC must prominently display its actual legal name on all official documents, contracts, and communications, along with the DBA.
 This helps maintain transparency and ensures compliance with legal paperwork and regulatory requirements.

 Follow all relevant laws, licensing requirements, and industry-specific regulations, regardless of the name used by the LLC.
 Failing to comply with these regulations can lead to legal consequences, fines, or loss of business privileges.